CrisKP/hello-world/README.md

 This GitHub tutorial explains branching.

-Lines 4 and 6 were written using the readme-edits branch.
-Lines 1 and 2 were added automatically when initiating with a readme file using the name of the repo and the description.
+The firts two lines were added automatically by initiating the repo with a readme file.
+It used the name of the repo and the description.
+The next two lines were added while in the readme-edits branch.